Swinject/Swinject/README.md

 }
 ```

-Notice that the `pet` of `PetOwner` is automatically set as the instance of `Cat` when `PersonType` is resolved to the instance of `PetOwner`.
+Notice that the `pet` of `PetOwner` is automatically set as the instance of `Cat` when `Person` is resolved to the instance of `PetOwner`.
 If a container already set up is given, you do not have to care what are the actual types of the services and how they are created with their dependency.

 ## Where to Register Services